| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 - Good bread crumbs are made by hand from good bread.
 My favorites for this recipe are either a home-style whole wheat or pumpernickel.
 Make your own bread crumbs by drying out some of your favorite bread, then crumbling it either by hand (in a plastic bag, so it won't go all over the place) or in a food processor with the steel blade (a few spurts).

-Excerpted from THE VEGETABLE DISHES I CANT LIVE WITHOUT by MOLLIE KATZEN.
-Copyright (c) 2007 Tante Malka Inc..
-All rights reserved.
+Excerpt from The Vegetable Dishes I can't Live Without, by Mollie Katzen.
+Copyright (c) 2007 Tante Malka Inc. All rights reserved.
 Published by Hyperion.
-Available wherever books are sold